jtgrassie/monero-binary-rpc/README.md

 RPC **binary** methods from python/javascript/etc. Documentation is slim as these binary methods are rather niche / special purpose.

-This module implements the binary format used (EPEE Portable Storage) and exposes an easy to use class for calling the binary interface RPC methods.
+This module implements the binary format used (epee portable storage) and exposes an easy to use class for calling the binary interface RPC methods.

 ## Project status

-Alpha
+All the Monero binary RPC commands are now implemented.

 ### Dependencies